RonanDaly/pimp/setup_guide.md

 2. Edit the `.env` file for your environment

+ **(OSX)** Make sure the DYLD_LIBRARY_PATH variable is set to the library folder for your 1.8 JVM.
+This is to work around a bug with rJava finding the correct JVM at runtime.

 3. Run the following command in the project root directory

         $ ./gradlew setupPiMP